Back to California

 Limits and Unknowns

-• It is not clear how much money will be given until the Legislature decides.
+• It's not clear how much money will be available for this program.

 Bill History